Holy moly! How are the years passing SO quickly? Seems like we JUST did this! Right!?!

 The long version…

-- Appointment Scheduler –The link for the scheduler is at the top of this email and will also be on the web site starting Oct 8th.
+- Appointment Scheduler –The link for the scheduler is at the top of this email and will also be on the web site starting Oct 15th.

 - As the season progresses, the schedule hours and slots may change.

-- Your answers to the “How many trees?” question will allow us to monitor sales versus our goal.
+- Your answers to the “How many trees?” question will allow us to monitor expected sales versus our goal.
 If we get close to our goal, we may reduce unscheduled appointment slots to avoid overselling.

-- We’ve added a question for you to tell us what you’re doing, e.g. Reserve a tree, Choose and Cut, etc. This helps us anticipate the needs of the day.
+- We’ve added a question for you to tell us you’re doing, e.g. Reserve a tree, Choose and Cut, etc. This helps us anticipate the needs of the day.
 If you’d like us to cut your reserved tree, this should be indicated on the pick-up date, NOT the reservation date.

-- We’ve allowed you to choose up to 4 trees with each appointment.
-If you need more than that (e.g. need 8 for church decorations), select 4 trees and add a note in comments, e.g. ‘Cutting 8 trees total’.
+- We’ve allowed you to choose up to 5 trees with each appointment.
+If you need more than that (e.g. need 8 for church decorations), select 5 trees and add a note in comments, e.g. ‘Cutting 8 trees total’.

 - Appointments are scheduled every 15 minutes to spread out arrivals so there’s no dangerous backup on the highway.
 Each appointment assumes roughly 1-1.5 hours to find your tree.
 No tailgating please – we need the parking spaces to turn over frequently to make the appointments work.